Vincibean/Vincibean.github.io/posts/2025-08-20-proxmox-adventures.markdown

 You are also going to need VirtIO drivers.
 You can find them [here](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/stable-virtio/virtio-win.iso) or [here](https://pve.proxmox.com/wiki/Windows_VirtIO_Drivers).

 The only things I had to do differently were:
-- `machine: q35` is not needed
+- that `machine: q35` when setting the options for the VM is not needed
-- it is not possible to install Windows without an internet connection like in the guide; in order to fix this you just do a change the content of the CD-Rom drive and install the VirtIO drivers, like you did before for storage.
+- it is not possible to install Windows without an internet connection like in the guide; in order to fix this you just do a change the content of the CD-Rom drive and install the VirtIO drivers, like you did before for storage

 ---